LoweII/Portfolio/Nosetta/README.md

 # Nosetta Dashboard Project

 ## Overview
 To help a growing business, Nosetta, I decided to help with the analytics of their brand’s Instagram page.
 After extracting the data from the Instagram page, I then put it into python to clean the dataset and transform it into usable data.
 I then loaded it into Excel and SQL to acquire results to improve the interactions of the Instagram page.
-Finished with a dynamic dashboard in excel.
+Finished with a dynamic dashboard in excel that can be seen here: https://1drv.ms/x/s!Agn0NXYGHApBgaN11P05E6SjkVgLOQ?e=avbmC3
 ## Extraction
 To extract the data from the Instagram page, I used instaloader.
 Instaloader is a python library meant to scrap pages on Instagram.
 From the scrape I then put the data into a dataFrame to be sorted and exported.
 ## Transforming